marcobarilari/labMONSTER/README.md

 2. to upgrade the list of software installed via `apt` use `sudo apt-get upgrade`

-### Install manually
+### Installed manually

 - chrome - TO CHECK if available for all users
 - dropbox - TO CHECK if available for all users
 - conda via miniconda - each user has to install it indipendently (see here [miniconda installer](https://docs.conda.io/en/latest/miniconda.html))
-- FSL - TO CHECK if available for all users
-- fsleyes via conda - each user has to install it indipendently
-- matlab 2017a - TO CHECK if available for all users (tools eg spm12 should be installed by each user)
 - rstudio - TO CHECK if available for all users
-- afni - each user has to install it indipendently (most of missing libraries should be installed for everyone so now should be easier)
-- freesurfer - available for all users
 - datalad - each user has to install it indipendently via `pip install`

+#### FSL

+fsleyes via conda - each user has to install it indipendently

-- itksnap - available for all users
+TO CHECK if available for all users

 [ TIPS :bulb: ]

-1. add this in in `~/.baschrc` to help FSL being more reachable
+- add this in in `~/.baschrc` to help FSL being more reachable

 ```bash
 #FSL